Amahle140/CDV01_Career_Goals_Reflection_AMASIG25123_fto2502_B_Amahle-Siguca_CDV01/README.md

  When I first started looking into web development, I was blown away by how much there was to learn—JavaScript, React, databases, GitHub, APIs… it was A LOT.
 Sometimes I feel like I don’t even know where to begin, and I worry about getting stuck in tutorial hell, where I just watch videos but never build anything on my own.

  How I’ll Overcome It:
- I’ll stick to a structured roadmap (The Odin Project, freeCodeCamp).
- For every new concept, I’ll build a mini project instead of just watching videos.
+ I’ll stick to a structured roadmap (Following LMS course and doing every challenge that is given) For every new concept, I’ll build a mini project instead of just watching videos.
  I’ll remind myself that I don’t need to know everything at once—it’s okay to learn step by step.